- What Is Pre-Prosthetic Surgery?

 What should I expect during pre-prosthetic surgery?

 Before your procedure, Drs.
-Sexton, Weiskopf, or Russ will assess your needs using advanced 3D imaging.
+Sexton or Weiskopf will assess your needs using advanced 3D imaging.
 The surgery may involve bone smoothing, tissue removal, or extractions, depending on your case.
 Sedation or anesthesia options will be reviewed with you to ensure your comfort throughout the process.

 Will I need to see a specialist before getting dentures?